RCSanders307/truealgebra/docs/source/core/rules.rst

 items attribute of an Assign instance is protected from the application of a rule through path or bottomup actions.

-For demonstraion, create yet another test expression that has an Assign instance containing sub-expressions ``f()``, ``g()``, and ``h()``.
+For a demonstration, create yet another test expression that has an Assign instance containing sub-expressions ``f()``, ``g()``, and ``h()``.

 .. ipython::